 Relocation of sea turtle nests to less vulnerable sites was once common practice throughout the southeastern U.S. to mitigate the effects of natural or human induced factors.
 However, the movement of eggs creates opportunities for adverse impacts.
 Therefore, more recent USFWS guidelines are to be far less manipulative with nests and hatchlings to the maximum extent practicable.
 Though not encouraged, nest relocation is still used as a management technique of last resort where issues that prompt nest relocation cannot be resolved.
-Potential adverse impacts associated with nest relocation include: survey error (Shroeder, 1994), handling mortality (Limpus et al., 1979; Parmenter 1980), incubation environment impacts (Limpus et al., 1979; Ackerman, 1980; Parmenter, 1980; Spotila et al., 1983; McGehee, 1990), hatching and emergence success, and nest concentration.
+Specific criteria have been established by the NCWRC for when sea turtle nests can be relocated in North Carolina.
+However, turtle nests should be allowed to incubate at their original location if there is any reasonable likelihood of survival and relocation must be considered as a last resort in terms of nest management (NCWRC, 2006).
+Potential adverse impacts associated with nest relocation include: survey error (Shroeder, 1994), handling mortality (Limpus et al. 1979; Parmenter 1980), incubation environment impacts (Limpus et al., 1979; Ackerman, 1980; Parmenter, 1980; Spotila et al., 1983; McGehee, 1990), hatching and emergence success, and nest concentration.